 The first Black college football game took place in North Carolina in 1892 when Biddle College defeated Livingston College.
 By the turn of the last century, several major school rivalries had developed, including Virginia Union v.
 Virginia State, Tuskegee v.
 Talladega, and Fisk v.
 Meharry.
 In the 1920s Tuskegee had the most dominant Black college program.
 In the 1930s Morgan State was the nation's premier Black college football power.
-Although racism continued to segregate Blacks and whites in America throughout the 1940s and 1950s, several Black players managed to continue breaking racial barriers, Willie Thrower (Michigan State University) was the first Black quaterback in the Big Ten Conference.
+Racism continued to segregate Blacks players from whites in America throughout the 1940s and 1950s.
+Several Black players managed to continue breaking racial barriers, Willie Thrower (Michigan State University) was the first Black quaterback in the Big Ten Conference.

 In 1955 Cal Jones of the University of Iowa became the first Black to win the Outland Trophy, an award recognizing the best lineman in the nation.
 The following year, Jim Parker of Ohio State won.
 By 1960 some of the most racist southern universities found themselves on the losing sides of battles with integrated teams.
 Since 1970, Blacks have won a majority of the annual Heisman Trophies and several of the most recent Outland Trophies.